Winter's on the wing and spring is here!

 One possible solution to the allergy problem is to use antihistamines to help control symptoms.
-Antihistamines do not alleviate eczema symptoms but they may improve your child’s physical comfort.
-Keep in mind that allergy medications can have side effects such as drowsiness and may not be suitable for all ages.
+Antihistamines do not alleviate eczema symptoms, but they may improve your child’s physical comfort.
+Keep in mind that allergy medications can have side effects such as drowsiness.
+They may not be suitable for all ages.
 Be sure to consult a doctor before administering antihistamines or other allergy medications.

-Also, be sure to use an allergy-friendly filter for your furnace and remember to change it regularly.
-When the weather warms, use the air conditioner as much as possible since sweat can aggravate eczema.
+Also, be sure to use an allergy-friendly filter for your furnace.
+Remember to change it regularly.
+When the weather warms, use the air conditioner as much as possible.
+Sweat can aggravate eczema.
 The air conditioner also filters out pollen, dust, and other eczema triggers.